 Summer School Tutors

-Julia and Gwen are members of the Textile Study Group and both are popular and well known textile artists in their own right and experienced in leading fantastic workshops.
+They are both members of the Textile Study Group and are well known textile artists in their own right and experienced in leading fantastic workshops.

 See their profiles below.